Murph9/RallyGame2/README.md

 Ideas for more goals:

 -   flip your car somewhere
--   hit like 5 different traffic (with colours?)
+-   hit differently coloured traffic
+-   certain goal counts get you relics

 ---